Five months and $100,000 later, Seattle City Council asks: Where are the street sinks?

 In a Thursday council meeting, lawmakers pressed representatives from Seattle Public Utilities and the Department of Neighborhoods about the delay.

-“Where are the handwashing facilities and why is it taking so long?”
+“Where are the hand-washing facilities and why is it taking so long?”
 Councilmember Teresa Mosqueda asked.

 The original budget item was inspired by a street-sink model developed by the Clean Hands Collective, a coalition of University of Washington professors, architects, the homeless advocacy group Real Change and a middle-school student who runs a handwashing-advocacy campaign.